gregcave/computer-vision/README.md

 # computer-vision
-A collection of various tasks concering computer vision using the OpenCV library.
+A collection of various tasks concering computer vision using the OpenCV library